chippyash/phpunit-coverage-listener/README.md

 }
 ```

 Currently there are `Travis` and `Circle` hooks.
-You could register your own hook class that suit for your need as long as it implements required interface.
+You could register your own hook
+class that suit for your need as long as it implements required interface.

 ### namespace

-Option `namespace` string could be passed into the Listener, so that the generated coverage information use "relative" name instead literal file path.
-For example, if your source is `src/My/Package/Resource.php`, and you passing `My\Package` as namespace option, generated file name within coverage payload data will be `My/Package/Resource.php`.
+Option `namespace` string could be passed into the Listener, so that the generated
+coverage information use "relative" name instead literal file path.
+For example, if
+your source is `src/My/Package/Resource.php`, and you passing `My\Package` as
+namespace option, generated file name within coverage payload data will be
+`My/Package/Resource.php`.

 ### repo_token

 This option could be anything.
 Timestamp?
 Coveralls account token?
-Jenkins build token?
+Jenkins build
+token?
 Its up to you.
-But it was still neccessary to supply this option into the Listener class.
+But it was still neccessary to supply this option into the
+Listener class.

 ### target_url

 This option could be any valid url.
-For example, if you use Coveralls this option can be set to its REST endpoint : `https://coveralls.io/api/v1/jobs`.
+For example, if you use Coveralls this option
+can be set to its REST endpoint : `https://coveralls.io/api/v1/jobs`.

 ### coverage_dir

-The directory you specified here **must** be the same directory from which PHPUnit generate `coverage.xml` report.
-Listener will also outputing `coverage.json` within this directory, so ensure this directory is writable.
+The directory you specified here **must** be the same directory from which PHPUnit
+generates the `coverage.xml` report.
+Listener will also outputting `coverage.json`
+within this directory, so ensure this directory is writable.

+### coverage_file

+Optional name for the coverage file that is generated by PHPUnit.
+Default is `coverage.xml`.

+### coverage_output

+Optional name for the output json file.
+Default is `coverage.json`.

 ### send

-As default, this library purpose is to collect and generate code-coverage data then send those payload data into remote location.
-But if you want to only collect and generate the data, add bellow option :
+As default, this library purpose is to collect and generate code-coverage data then
+send the data into remote location.
+But if you want to only collect and generate the
+data, set this option :

 ```xml
 <element key="send">